 Arlo cameras are one of the top rated smart home cameras, and there’s a good reason behind it.
 Arlo cameras offer two-way audio, live view, and motion/audio triggered recordings at no additional cost.
 To top it all, Arlo provides 7 days of free cloud storage, which we found to be more than enough to store our videos.
 So, right out of the box, both the Arlo Pro and Arlo Pro 2 cameras are ready to work.
-If you get more than 5 cameras and want to increase the amount of cloud storage (or add Continuous Video Recording), you’ll you need to take a look at their subscription plans.
+But there are also a few differences to consider when choosing between the Arlo Pro vs. Arlo Pro 2.

 We’d say go with the Arlo Pro 2 if you’re looking for super high video quality and need your smart camera to be able to record 24/7.
 Plus, you’ll get to customize activity zones and check what happened before any motion occurred.

 Go with the Arlo Pro if you’re looking for a lighter version of the Arlo Pro 2 camera.
 Even though it offers a lower video quality (720p), it’s still an HD camera that’ll keep your home safe and secure.

 Should I upgrade to Arlo Pro 2?